Basic Horse Hoof Anatomy (Bottom View of the Hoof)

 White line

+The white line sits between the sole and the hoof wall.
 It marks the connection between the hard outer hoof wall and the inner structures of the hoof.
+It should appear tight, consistent, and not stretched or separated.

 horse hoof white line showing tight connection between hoof wall and sole